-The Archdiocesan Spelling Bee Finals for the students of the District’s Greek-American day schools were held on Thursday, January 12th, at the Headquarters of the Greek Orthodox Archdiocese.
+The Archdiocesan Spelling Bee Finals for the students of the District’s Greek-American Day Schools were held on Thursday, January 11th, at the Headquarters of the Greek Orthodox Archdiocese.

-Mr. John Atanas, assistant principal of the Greek American Institute, and Ms. Helen Zapantis gave the words to the students.
+Mr. John Atanas, assistant principal of the Greek American Institute, in the Bronx, and Ms. Helen Zapantis gave the words to the students.

 Following are the names of all the contestants and their schools:

-On behalf of His Eminence Archbishop Demetrios Geron of America, His Grace Sevastianos of Zelon presented each student with a “Certificate of Award” and a silver cross.
+On behalf of His Eminence Archbishop Demetrios Geron of America, Fr.
+Chrysostom Panos welcomed and gave a prayer to the students.
+His Grace Sevastianos of Zelon presented each student with a “Certificate of Award”.

-Mr. Nick Katsoris, Esq., president of the Loukoumi Foundation, which sponsors the Archdiocesan District Spelling Bee Competition, offered each student a check for 100.00.
-All students received gift cards from Amazon on behalf of the Direct Archdiocesan District Office of Education.
+Mr. Nick Katsoris, Esq., President of the Loukoumi Foundation, which sponsors the Archdiocesan District Spelling Bee Competition, offered each school bee one copy of Loukoumi’s latest publication, and $100 and $500 to the finalist.

 The Spelling Bee competitions are sponsored by The E.W.
 Scripps Company.
 They are open to boys and girls, in grades 5 through 8.
 In New York City competitions are sponsored by the newspaper DAILY NEWS.